 Review and Election Process

-Fellowship applications are peer reviewed by the Membership Committee during the spring and fall of each year.
+Fellowship applications are peer reviewed by the Partner Committee during the spring and fall of each year.
 A slate containing the names of candidates that meet the eligibility requirements and criteria is presented to the Leadership Committee for election its bi-annual meetings.
 Candidates will be advised of the status of their application prior in late April (spring review) and prior to the Scientific Sessions (fall review).

 Recognition and Acknowledgement